MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/field-service-preview.md

 ## Step 8: Install or upgrade preview version of Field Service

-The following applies to both installing Field Service in an environment without the app and upgrading existing versions to the preview version.
+The following step applies to both installing Field Service in an environment without the app and upgrading existing versions to the preview version.

 As a system administrator, go to [https://admin.powerplatform.microsoft.com/environments/](https://admin.powerplatform.microsoft.com/environments/).